 Gift exchanges, impulsive shopping, and consumerism.

-I feel forced to communicate with others about what I think all year regarding the excessive holiday gift exchanges, impulsive shopping, and consumerism.
+I feel forced to communicate with others about what I think all year regarding excessive holiday gift exchanges, impulsive shopping, and consumerism.

 After Black Friday and Christmas, while walking to a dumpster to take out the trash, I spot an overflow of used wrapping paper, clothes, TVs, furniture, handbags, etc., which always saddens me a little.
 Almost everything I see that's considered trash isn't trash - depending on who you are or where you are fortunate enough to live.

-If you wait long enough, you'll notice less fortunate families rushing to claim items to use in their own homes or resale.
+If you wait long enough, you'll notice less fortunate families rushing to claim items to use in their own homes or resell.
 The items might be "out of sight, out of mind" for us, but all trash must go somewhere, right?

 This is an entirely separate topic yet vital to point out.
 But I digress.